 Service records from World War 1 onwards can provide you with basic biographical information about your ancestor but are most valuable for their information on military service.
 Each record may include your ancestor's rank, unit, date service began, date service ended, and possibly citations received in the line of duty.
 Armed with that information, one can go looking for more details.

 Looking for unit histories throughout American history or official documents about the movements of the unit on the date in question can shed immense light and provide additional clues on the nature of your ancestor's service.
 Depending on the period, service records can be found at the US National Archives and Records Administration.
 For pre-20th-century conflicts, you can often find published works as well.

 3. National Personnel Records Center

 Once you have some details about the rank and unit of your American military ancestor, make sure to check the newspaper archives for more information on them.
-Here you can find accounts of battles they participated in from the unique perspective of that time.
-Names were typically only mentioned in local newspapers if a local individual died.
+Here you could find accounts of battles they participated in from the unique perspective of that time.
+Names were typically only mentioned in local newspapers if someone from the community was killed.
 But if this did occur, make sure to research thoroughly - there is often vivid detail in these papers.

 Taking the time to research your military ancestor can be very meaningful in your family history.
-Explore military records on Findmypast from around the globe to get you started, and utilise the resources listed here to dig deeper.
+Explore military records on Findmypast from around the globe to get you started, and use the resources listed here to dig even deeper.